 “Our cousin Ilou brought Mama a fresh rose every single day before she died,” Alicia, my husband’s sister told me.
 It made Mama so happy.
 Thank goodness for family we had back in our hometown.
 It gave us solace that they were there for Mama.

+My mother-in-law, Remedios Pineda Quirino passed away soon after she was diagnosed with cancer.
+One of the moments we were always grateful for was the rose Mama received every day from cousin Ilou.
 While reminiscing, Alicia and I thought of honoring Mama’s memory by baking chocolate cupcakes.
 Chocolate was Mama’s favorite flavor.
 The floral motif was for the roses she enjoyed every day before she passed.

 Alicia and I used the same recipe to bake together virtually.
 Alicia lives in Canada, I am here in the USA.
 I have the best in laws in the world.
 My parents-in-law, Constante and Remedios Quirino were like a second parents to me.
 Their love was seamless from the start.
 Alicia is the youngest of my husband’s siblings.
 She and I always enjoyed cooking together.
 Even if we are apart, we share recipes constantly.
 She’s the more patient and artistic cake decorator.
 This is why I used her gorgeous cupcake photos on this post.